 - Keep accurate records of all workplace injuries and illnesses.

-- Conduct exposure testing in the workplace that are required by OSHA (air or noise sampling, for example).
+- Conduct required exposure testing in the workplace (air or noise sampling, for example).

 - Provide required PPE to employees at no cost to the employees.